L'Anse aux Meadows: Connection with literary sources

 In 1073, the German cleric Adam of Bremen wrote the oldest known document mentioning Vinland, a history of the archbishops of Hamburg-Bremen, who held ecclesiastical authority over Norse Scandinavia at the time.
 He wrote:

 He [the Danish king Sven Estridsson] also told me of another island discovered by many in that ocean.
 It is called Vinland because vines grow there on their own accord, producing the most excellent wine.
 Moreover, that unsown crops abound there, we have ascertained not from fabulous conjecture but from the reliable reports of the Danes.

 Two traditional Icelandic sagas, the Saga of the Greenlanders and the Saga of Erik the Red, tell of the Norse Greenlanders who discovered and attempted to settle a land to the west which they called Vinland.
-The sagas recount quarrels among the Norsemen and bloody fights with the native people they called Skrælings, which led to the abandonment of the effort.
+These sagas (together known as the Vinland sagas) recount quarrels among the Norsemen and bloody fights with the native people they called Skrælings, which led to the abandonment of the effort.

 The settlements of Vinland mentioned in these two sagas, Leifsbudir (founded by Leif Erikson) and Hóp (Norse Greenlanders), have both been claimed to be the L'Anse aux Meadows site.
 Dr. Stuart C. Brown of Memorial University, St Johns, Newfoundland reviewed Helge Ingstad's 1988 report for "Newfoundland Quarterly, Fall, 1988.
 In his review Brown wrote, "...Dr. lngstad's Procrustean attempt to demonstrate that L'Anse aux Meadows is Leifsbudir is wholly unconvincing..."